astronomer/docs/astro/create-cluster.md

 #### Step 2: Confirm with Astronomer

-A notification is sent from Astronomer when your cluster is created.
+Astronomer support sends you a notification when your cluster is created.
 After your cluster is created, you can create a new Deployment in the cluster.
 See [Create a Deployment](create-deployment.md).

 </TabItem>